Tips for Setting Up the New Google Analytics 4

 Below, our team outlines recommendations to help walk you through the GA4 setup process.
 Once complete, you will have access to improved website reporting and can begin accruing historical data.
 Come July next year new data will only flow into GA4 properties.
 It is therefore essential to begin the migration process of your website into GA4 as early as possible.
 Let’s get started!

-Google Tag Manager (GTM) and Analytics 4
+Google Tag Manager (GTM) And Analytics 4

 Google Tag Manager is a free tag management system that allows you to manage and deploy marketing tags without having to modify the code of your website.
 For that reason, implementing GA4 via Google Tag Manager simplifies the implementation process and reduces the likelihood of breaking portions of your website.